halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-incorporated-companies.md

 - GST Transaction Type Setup
 - GST Calculation

-## Incorporated Company Overview
+## 1. Incorporated Company Overview

 Contractors that operate through Incorporated Companies can be processed through the Labour Hire Suite.
 These contractors are maintained and paid using the Payroll system and are setup as per PAYG type contractors with some differences which will be outlined in this document.

-### Incorporated Company Flag Identifications
+## 2. Incorporated Company Flag Identifications

 An “Incorporated Company” option is available as an Employment Basis from within the Employee Type.

-During implementation, all Employee Type codes are setup and mapped to the appropriate employment basis type.
+During implementation, all Employee Typecodes are setup and mapped to the appropriate employment basis type.

-To access the Employee Types task, go to the following menu:
+To access the Employee Types task, go to thefollowing menu:

-Departments/Payroll/Setup/Payroll
-Setup/General/Employee Types
+Departments/Payroll/Setup/Payroll Setup/General/Employee Types